Skip to Content

 Your COPD treatment plan will likely include several forms of treatment.
 Your plan is based on your symptoms and the underlying cause of your COPD.
 Your health care team will prescribe the best treatments for you.

 While COPD cannot be cured, you can manage it.
 The only reliable way to slow the disease is to stop smoking.
 Medications may reduce or relieve symptoms.
 Lifestyle changes, such as exercising, doing breathing exercises, and taking rest breaks may help reduce symptoms.
 If you have shortness of breath or any other symptoms, see your provider as soon as possible.
-Sign in to My HealtheVet today and discuss an appointment with your health care team.

 Please vote in our unscientific poll.
 All responses are anonymous.